PLOS/allofplos/README.rst

 ``python -c "from allofplos import get_corpus_dir; print(get_corpus_dir())"``

-If you ever downloaded the corpus before, it will make an incremental update to the existing corpus, the script checks for and then downloads to a temporary folder:
+If you ever downloaded the corpus before, it will make an incremental update to the existing corpus.
+The script:

--  individual new articles that have been published
+-  checks for and then downloads to a temporary folder individual new articles that have been published
 -  of those new articles, checks whether they are corrections (and whether the linked corrected article has been updated)
--  checks whether there are VORs (Versions of Record) for uncorrected proofs in the main articles directory & downloads those
+-  checks whether there are VORs (Versions of Record) for uncorrected proofs in the main articles directory and downloads those
 -  checks whether the newly downloaded articles are uncorrected proofs or not after all of these checks, it moves the new articles into the main articles folder.